No Standing in Line

 Use SoccerHelp No Lines Drills.
 Do NOT make players stand in line.
 Lines are boring and waste time.
 Players will learn twice as fast if they don't stand in lines.
 Try our Free No Lines Drills .
 There are 1,000 Testimonials about the SoccerHelp Program.
 A typical example is:

 "At every practice we do Dribble Across a Square, etc. - the poise my boys have on the ball is leaps and bounds above other teams now.
 Before, we were 4 wins 5 losses.
 Last season our record was 9 Wins 1 Tie."
 Coach T, U12 travel, MA, Premium member

 Be organized, have a practice plan and get to practice 10 minutes early to check the field and set up for your first SoccerHelp No Lines Drill.
 If you need ideas, check out Free Practice Plans.

-Be sure each child has a ball (tell each child to bring one, but bring some extras in case they forget).
+Be sure each player has a ball (tell each player to bring one, but bring some extras in case they forget).

 The key to improvement is "touches" on the ball.
 Ideally, every player should be active and never stand in line for the entire practice.
 Try to plan your practice so each child will get at least 200 touches on the ball.

 The most important fundamental soccer skill is dribbling.
 Many SoccerHelp No Lines Drills that are Practice Games teach dribbling, but the best one for U8 and older is Dribble Across a Square which I recommend you play at every practice as a warm up for teams U8 and older.
 The Soccer Help Practice Games are self teaching and players learn by playing the games.